nestauk/asf_public_discourse_home_decarbonisation/README.md

 - **Sentiment analysis of topics of conversation**: [`cardiffnlp/twitter-roberta-base-sentiment-latest`](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) sentiment model is used to identify sentiment of sentences and topics (by aggregating the sentiment of sentences in specific topics).
 This allows us to identify issues raised by those posting in the forums, as well as identifying positive experiences.

-- **How all the above change over time**: all sentences and posts are associated with a date/time so we can track how topics, sentiment and questions changes over time.
+- **How all the above change over time**: all sentences and posts are associated with a date/time so we can track how topics, sentiment and questions change over time.

 For the purpose of this project, the analyses are focused on conversations about **home heating** and **home decarbonisation**.
 However, *the pipelines created here can be applied to any domain area*.